-Sir Keir Starmer calls for parliament to 'look again' at defence spending and defence strategy
+Sir Keir Starmer calls for Parliament to 'look again' at defence spending and defence strategy

 “But obviously I think there is now a clamour for the Government to come back to Parliament and to look again at defence spending and the defence strategy, frankly.”

-Asked if he supports increasing the share of national income spent on defence, he said: “Well, I think the Government needs to come back… we need to look at what they put before us and then we’ll take a view on it.”
+Asked if he supports increasing the share of national income spent on defence, Sir Keir said: “Well, I think the Government needs to come back … we need to look at what they put before us and then we’ll take a view on it.”

 The Labour leader also insisted his party supports the provision of military equipment to Ukraine, but called on the Government to “go further on things like sanctions”.